-Program or event statement - In order for university programs and events to be accessible an accommodation statement should be included on program fliers, brochures and in event announcements.
+In order for university-sponsored programs and events to be accessible, an accommodation statement should be included on program fliers, brochures and in event announcements.
 An accommodation statement may read:

 The Office of Disability Services coordinates interpreting services for the university community.
 Faculty or staff who need to request an interpreter for a university-related activity should refer to the Procedures for Requesting Sign Language Interpreting Services.

-If you are a faculty or staff member with a physical disability at Texas State or have a student with a physical disability in your class.
-It is important that you familiarize yourself with the university has Fire and Emergency Evacuation Procedures for Persons with Disabilities and follow these procedures in the event of a fire or emergency.
+If you are a faculty or staff member with a physical disability at Texas State University or have a student with a physical/mobility disability in your class, it is important that you familiarize yourself with the university's UPPS 04.05.02e Fire Alarm, Fire Drills, and Facilities Evacuation Policy and follow these procedures in the event of a fire or emergency.

-The university has accessible gender neutral restroom facilities in several campus facilities for those with special needs.
+The university has accessible, gender inclusive restroom facilities in several campus facilities.

 Designated disabled persons parking is available on university streets, in parking lots and garages throughout campus.
 Faculty and staff members must display a state-issued disabled license plate or hang tag to park in designated disabled parking spaces.
 State of Texas disabled parking permits are available through County Tax offices.
 Please refer to the Texas Department of Motor Vehicles web site for additional information.
 For information regarding disabled persons parking at Texas State visit Parking Services.